pimcore/studio-ui-bundle/doc/05_Plugins/README.md

 ```

-We are now able to bundle files, so let's create our main entry point `main.ts`.
+We are now able to bundle files.
+So, let's create our main entry point `main.ts`.

 ``` typescript
 import { Pimcore } from 'pimcore-studio-ui'